Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/share-config.md

 ### Selecting Share themes

 Only an Administrator user can select the Share theme.
-Any change to the theme will affect all users of the Alfresco Content Services instance from the next time that they log in or from a browser refresh.
+Any change to the theme will affect all users of the Content Services instance from the next time that they log in or from a browser refresh.

 The available themes are installed in the `<configRootShare>/classes/alfresco/site-data/themes` directory.